After Virtue by Alasdair MacIntyre: A Detailed Guide

 Towards New Forms of Community

-Since modernity has failed to provide a coherent moral and political order, MacIntyre argues that we must turn away from trying to "shore up" modern political systems.
-Instead, the key task is "the construction of local forms of community within which civility and the intellectual and moral life can be sustained."
+Since modernity has failed to provide a coherent moral and political order (in his view), MacIntyre argues that we should stop treating national politics as the primary place to rebuild moral life.
+Instead, he proposes building local forms of community in which civility, education of character, and serious intellectual and moral practices can be sustained.

-MacIntyre suggests that just as the monastic movements provided social stability during the decline of Rome, we need new institutions to uphold moral traditions amidst the "new dark ages" of modernity's moral disorder.
+MacIntyre suggests an analogy: just as monastic movements helped preserve social and moral life during the decline of Rome, we may need new institutions that can preserve and transmit moral traditions during periods of cultural confusion.

 These new forms of community would be based on the Aristotelian tradition and its conception of the virtues.
 By recovering an Aristotelian understanding of practices, narratives and moral traditions, MacIntyre hopes morality can be rebuilt from the ground up, apart from liberal individualism.